OpenEvalProject/evals/manuscripts/elife-93213/v1/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/93213/elife-93213-fig4-v1.jpg)

-**Figure 4.:** A) the process in Experiment 2 and (B) the stimulation sites of continuous theta burst stimulation (cTBS).

-## Binocular rivalry test
+### Binocular rivalry test

 To quantify perceptual eye dominance, we calculated the ocular dominance index (ODI) based on binocular rivalry dynamics.
 An increase in the value of ODI signifies a shift of ocular dominance towards the unattended eye.
 A 2 (test phase: pre-test, post-test)×3 (stimulation site: Vertex, FEF, IPS) repeated measures ANOVA on the ODI (Figure 5A) showed a significant main effect of test phase (F (1,15)=5.12, p=0.039, η2=0.26) but not the main effect of stimulation site (F (2,30)=0.24, p=0.79, η2=0.02), suggesting that the ODI in the post-test (M=0.49, SE=0.02) was greater than that in the pre-test (M=0.46, SE=0.01, 95% CI=[0.002 0.053]).

 ![Figure 5.](https://cdn.elifesciences.org/articles/93213/elife-93213-fig5-v1.jpg)

-**Figure 5.:** A) the ocular dominance index (ODI), (B) the ocular dominance shift effects (ODSE) in Experiment 2 (N = 16), (C) the ODI, and (D) the ODSE in Experiment 3 (N = 16).The bars show the grand average data for each condition.
+**Figure 5.:** The bars show the grand average data for each condition.
 The individual data are plotted with gray lines or dots.
 The dashed gray line represents the absolute balance point for the two eyes (ODI=0.5).
 Error bars indicate standard errors of means.
 A repeated measures ANOVA was used to investigate the change of ocular dominance.
 Post-hoc tests were conducted using paired t-tests (2-tailed significance level at α = 0.05), and the resulting p-values were corrected for multiple comparisons using the false discovery rate (FDR) method. *p<0.05; **p<0.01; n.s. p>0.05.

 More importantly, the interaction between the test phase and the stimulation site was significant (F (2,30)=3.67, p=0.038, η2=0.20).
 Post-hoc test revealed that after adaptation a significant bias of ocular dominance in favor of the unattended eye could be observed if cTBS was delivered to vertex (ODIpre=0.451 ± 0.011; ODIpost=0.494 ± 0.015; t (15)=3.76, p=0.002, d=0.94, 95% CI=[0.019 0.067], pFDR=0.006) and IPS (ODIpre=0.461 ± 0.008; ODIpost=0.486 ± 0.014; t (15)=2.39, p=0.030, d=0.60, 95% CI=[0.003 0.049], pFDR=0.045), but not FEF (ODIpre=0.463 ± 0.008, ODIpost=0.477 ± 0.019; t (15)=0.74, p=0.47, d=0.19, 95% CI=[–0.025 0.051]), indicating a sharp reduction of aftereffect for stimulation at the FEF only.

 We further compared the magnitude of ocular dominance shift across different stimulation sites.
 For this goal, we computed the ocular dominance shift effect (ODSE) by subtracting the ODI in the pre-test from that in the post-test, then compared the ODSE between the stimulation sites using paired sample t-tests.
 As shown in Figure 5B, the ODSE after stimulating the vertex (M=0.043, SE=0.011) was greater than that after stimulating the FEF (M=0.013, SE=0.018; t (15)=2.76, p=0.015, d=0.69, 95% CI=[0.007 0.053], pFDR=0.044).
 No significant difference was found between other pairs (vertex vs. IPS, M=0.026, SE=0.011; t (15)=1.70, p=0.11, d=0.43, 95% CI=[–0.004 0.039], pFDR=0.17; FEF vs. IPS, t (15)=–1.05, p=0.31, d=0.26, 95% CI=[–0.038 0.013]).

-## Blob detection test
+### Blob detection test

 For each experimental condition, the target detection rate was calculated by dividing the summed number of detected blob targets by the total number of blob targets.
 A 2 (eye: attended eye, unattended eye)×3 (stimulation site: Vertex, FEF, IPS) repeated measures ANOVA on the detection performance showed a significant main effect of eye (F (1,15)=112.65, p<0.001, η2=0.88) but no significant main effect of stimulation site (F (2,30)=1.79, p=0.18, η2=0.11) or the interaction (F (2,30)=0.26, p=0.78, η2=0.02), suggesting that the overall detection performance for the attended eye (M=0.89, SE=0.04) was better than that for the unattended eye (M=0.23, SE=0.06, 95% CI=[0.53 0.79]).
 These results confirm that the interocular difference of detection rate unaffected by the cTBS.

-## Experiment 3: cTBS affected ocular dominance plasticity rather than the task performance reflecting ocular dominance
+### Experiment 3: cTBS affected ocular dominance plasticity rather than the task performance reflecting ocular dominance

 The results of Experiment 2 support the notion that eye-based attention was the cause of attention-induced ocular dominance plasticity.
 However, an alternative account is that the significant two-way interaction between test phase and stimulation site did not stem from any persistent malfunction of FEF in modulating ocular dominance, but rather it was due to some abnormality of binocular rivalry measures in the post-test that occurred after stimulation at the FEF only (and not at the other two brain sites).
 For instance, stimulation at the FEF might simply reduce the ODI measured in the binocular rivalry post-test.